ndrake127/pgSched/README.md

 # pgSched
-Collaborative python calendar using PyGame
+Collaborative python calendar using PyGame between Alexander Krneta and Nicholas Drake

 No functionality yet but this will be updated as functionality is added